Not Like This

 For those who have never visited Tomahawk this is a satellite image.
 Admittedly no metropolis, but hardly inconsequential.

 However, as you can see from the maps below, Tomahawk will be the most severely impacted township in the entire north-east.
 Also in their proposal (page 25), ACEN refer to the Federal Government's Draft Guidelines for Windfarm Development where, while they do not go into detail, the Guidelines outline what constitutes best practice.
 The Guidelines state, for example, that community consultation - with opportunities for input - should begin at the site selection stage (see page 27).
-The site selection stage was five years ago.
+The site selection stage was well over five years ago.
 Since then it has been public knowledge that some landowners and organisations in the north-east have had one-on-one negotiations with the company.
 From our perspective, some serious questions arise.
 Are these omissions simple mistakes, or are they deliberate?
 Either way, they suggest a lack of due diligence, and certainly not best practice.

 According to ACEN's website, planning for this development began in 2019.
 As their Major Project Proposal shows in great detail, by 2022 planning was well under way.
 However, it was not until October 2024, five years later that ACEN held their first 'community information day' in Tomahawk.
 A month later, at the Tomahawk recreation ground on November 17, also for the first time they showed the community the map above.
 As you can see, it clearly shows the town surrounded by towers (the blue dots with white surrounds), with some as close as 3km.
-Although the words "INDICATIVE TURBINE LAYOUT" appear across each 'envelope', when we asked ACEN staff at the November 2024 information day if the 12 towers in front of Mt Cameron could be moved, we were bluntly told "That is not going to happen".
+Although the words "INDICATIVE TURBINE LAYOUT" appear across each 'envelope', when we asked ACEN staff at the November 2024 information day if any of the towers could be moved, we were bluntly told "That is not going to happen".

 Before you say NIMBY (not in my backyard) the proposed towers are 270 metres high, almost as tall as Sydney Tower, which as everyone knows, dominates the Sydney skyline.
 Dwarfing the towers at Mussleroe, these structures are at a colossal scale unseen in this state, and apart from any visual, noise, flickering, wildlife or environmental considerations, will dominate the landscape wherever they are installed.